NengQian/fluid_simulation/README.md

 ## ToDo
 Clean and restructure code.
-Add licence.

 ## Description

 This is the repo for the fluid simulation lab in 2018 SS at RWTH, made by Chu-I Chao and Neng Qian.
-It has been tested on Linux(Ubuntu) and Mac OS.
+It has been tested on Linux(Ubuntu 16.04) and Mac OS.
-It includes PBF and WCSPH solvers, and a visualization program based on Merely3D.
+It includes PBF and WCSPH solvers, and a visualization program based on Merely3D and imgui.
 It applys Marching cubes to reconstruct fluid surface.

 ## Building